naruthk/react-unit-testing/Snapshot-Testing.md

 });
 ```

 2. Run the test.
-Jest will create a snapshot file with the following output:
+Jest will then create a snapshot file with the following output:

 ```snap
 exports[`Link renders correctly 1`] = `